hapax/hapax.github.io/assets/simple-physics.md

 Maybe pumpkins aren't your thing.
 Let's ratchet down the
-whimsy and turn to something a little more high-minded: the aerodynamics of spheres.
+whimsy and turn to something more high-minded: the aerodynamics of spheres.
 So, imagine a sphere moving through a fluid, e.g. a [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) sinking to